What Is The Difference Between Form 941 and Form 944?

 Who Needs To File Form 944?

 This form is designed specifically for very small businesses with a tax liability of $1,000 or less.
-This means that throughout the tax year they withhold less than $1,000 in income taxes, medicare taxes, and social security taxes.
+This means that throughout the tax year, they withhold less than $1,000 in income taxes, medicare taxes, and Social Security taxes.

 Employers can request to file Forms 941, 941-PR, or 941-SS instead of the Form 944.